Skip to main content

 Ownership?
 Licensing vs. Purchasing

 - "Ownership" of any item does not grant complete freedom to use it in any way.

 - You license digital media such as audio and video, rather than purchase it.
 There may be greater restrictions on use.

 - Ownership in one format (DVD) does not necessarily grant rights to convert to another format (streaming video).

 - Even free (no-cost) content can be subject to copyright.

 Why Should I Care?

-- You, the individual faculty member, may face potential consequences for copyright infringement.
+- You, the individual faculty member, or the university may face potential consequences for copyright infringement.